 We anticipate incurring additional losses for several years as we expand our drug discovery and development programs.
 We also expect that losses will fluctuate from quarter to quarter and that such fluctuations may be substantial.
+Conducting clinical trials for our drug candidates in development is a lengthy, time-consuming and expensive process.
 We do not expect to generate product sales from our drug discovery and development efforts for several years, if at all.
 If we are unable to successfully develop and market pharmaceutical products over the next several years, our business, financial condition and results of operations would be adversely impacted.